Resxt/Plutonium-T6-Scripts/README.md

 [Follow the instructions in the documentation](https://plutonium.pw/docs/modding/loading-mods/#loading-existing-scripts-on-t6)

+Open the start menu and go to `%localappdata%\Plutonium\storage\t6`.
-If the script should be loaded for both the multiplayer and the zombies mode then drop the file in `%localappdata%\Plutonium\storage\t6\scripts`
+If the script should be loaded for both the multiplayer and the zombies mode then drop the file in the `scripts` folder.
-If the script should only be loaded for the multiplayer mode then put it in the `mp` folder.
+If the script should only be loaded for the multiplayer mode then put it in `scripts\mp`.
-If the script should only be loaded for the zombies mode then put it in the `zm` folder.
+If the script should only be loaded for the zombies mode then put it in the `scripts\zm`.

 Note that you can use `map_restart` in the [console](https://plutonium.pw/docs/opening-console/) to quickly restart your current game and reload scripts.